-- You still don't know the key, and probably never will - It doesn't matter how secure AES is or the size of the key - CBC is probably the most commonly used mode - What if a byte is already what it needs to be? - What if there is more than one block?
+- You still don't know the key, and probably never will - It doesn't matter how secure AES is or the size of the key - CBC is probably the most commonly used mode for some application types - What if a byte is already what it needs to be? - What if there is more than one block?